-CAUTION (7/13/2012) - this site has open source hardware and open source software.
+CAUTION: This site describes open source hardware and has open source software.
 Please read my disclaimer.

-Look here for hints and ideas for electronic hobbyists, as well as some lighting related info that you might find useful or at least interesting.
+Look here for hints and ideas for electronic and other hobbyists, as well as some lighting related info that you might find useful or at least interesting.

 You may want to come back here every few months.
 This site is always under construction!